First off can it be done? Yes, resoundingly, yes…

 I currently have my PC plugged directly into my TV for convenience but it annoys my wife to no ends and I may need to start streaming in the near future.

-With a Linux install, you’d be able to use a keyboard and mouse on your PS3, install Windows, run apps like Microsoft Office and even install some emulators like the SNES and SEGA emulators, for example.
+With Linux installed, you’ll be able to use a keyboard and mouse on your PS3, install Windows, run apps like Microsoft Office and even install emulators like the SNES and SEGA emulators, for example.
+Your options are unlimited and can give a new lease of life to your aging PS3.

 So there you have it: